-- Child Benefit letter for the current financial year; or - Child's National Health registration card; or - Child Tax Credit Award Notice for the current financial year. - A Bank Account Statement in the child's name; or - A Child Trust Fund Statement in the child's name; or - A copy of a letter confirming a medical or dental appointment for the child in the previous six months.
+- A Bank Account Statement in the child's name (e.g. Savings Account) dated within the last six months: or - A Child Trust Fund Statement in the child's name dated within the last twelve months; or - A copy of a letter confirming a medical or dental appointment dated within the last six months.